Guide to Mille Lacs Lake Bass Fly Fishing Minnesota

 The Backstory: Walleye Drama And Bass Opportunity

-To really understand why Mille Lacs fishes so well on the fly, it helps to know what happened here.
+To really understand the reason Mille Lacs fishes so well on the fly, it helps to know what happened here.
 Clearer water, changing prey, shifting regulations, and hot debates around walleye all opened space for smallmouth to explode.
 While crowds argued about limits and seasons, bass quietly thrived along the reefs and rock piles.

 The lake was historically known as a walleye factory.
 However, as the ecosystem shifted, the smallmouth population surged.
 Anglers who wanted action adjusted fast.